 It’s widely agreed that ball pythons are one of the “cutest” snakes.
 They have wide cheeks, big eyes, and a soft, rounded snout.
 They tend to curl up in an adorable ball when startled.

 Ball pythons also have a row of pits along their lips, which look like small indentations.
-According to Nature, these pits contain infrared receptors, allowing them to “see” the body heat of their prey.
-This is a trait shared by most pythons and “pit vipers” such as copperhead snakes.
+According to Nature, these pits contain infrared receptors, allowing them to detect the body heat of their prey.
+This is a trait shared by most pythons and “pit vipers”, such as copperhead snakes.

-There are thousands of ball python morphs on the market.
-Some of the most popular include banana, butter, albino, ghost, and spider.
+There are thousands of ball python morphs.
+Some of the most popular include the banana, butter, albino, ghost, and spider.
 There are even piebald ball pythons, with large patches of unpigmented white scales amongst their markings.

-Here’s our guide to caring for ball pythons as pets.
+Here’s our extensive guide to caring for ball pythons as pets.